HaomiaoLiu730/CS-3152/README.md

 F KEY: punch (the monster)
 MOUSE CLICK: first quick click to determine the direction, then hold to determine the power
 *Penguins will be automatically picked back
+*When using the level editor, start putting tiles from the left, make the ground continuous, and surround water with grounds